-Asbury Woods is excited make our nature-based, STEM curriculum available to schools throughout the region, helping teachers to meet science, technology, math, and environment and ecology standards at the K – 8th grade levels during the 2020 – 21 school year.
+Asbury Woods is excited to make our nature-based, STEM curriculum available to schools throughout the region, helping teachers to meet science, technology, math, and environment and ecology standards at the K – 8th-grade levels during the 2021 – 21 school year.
 With awareness the schools and educators need flexibility and options to meet their student’s needs, we are able to offer Asbury Woods STEM experiences in a variety of delivery formats and are ready to be responsive to changing situations as schools throughout the year.

 Outreach visit to schools: Asbury Woods education staff come to the school campus for an outdoor-based experience that utilizes the school property and includes Asbury Woods equipment and technology being brought to the students.
 This is ideal for schools that have transportation and/or field trip limitations in place this school year.

 Virtual and synchronous: Asbury Woods educator will be live in the field on Asbury Woods property conducting the experiments, collecting samples, and showcasing the property while students view in real-time from their home or classroom.
 These visits will provide for real-time interaction, questions, and discussion.
 Preparatory materials will be sent ahead of time along with post-lesson assessment tools that teachers can use to ensure students grasped the essential concepts.

 Virtual and asynchronous: For schools that prefer entirely pre-packaged and pre-recorded video content, Asbury Woods has recorded lessons with our education team in the field and they will be sent with preparatory and assessment tools.

 For more information about any of the following programs or to schedule your visit, please contact Sarah Bennett, Director of Education and Community Programs at (814) 836-6178 or email email@example.com